 It encourages us to be a little extra clean

 On a typical day, we may not notice if we accidentally throw a paper towel on the floor or leave a plastic water bottle behind on a table, but that changes on National Custodian Day.
-When we stop and remember that someone has to come and clean up after the mess we make, there's a good chance we'll all put forth a little extra effort to tidy up after ourselves.
+When we stop and remember that someone has to come and clean up after the mess we make, there's a good chance we'll put forth a little extra effort to tidy up after ourselves.

-National Custodian Day makes us pay attention to the little things
+It makes us pay attention to the little things